Polydactyly

-Polydactyly (famously known as sixth finger and extra finger) is a birth defect that results in extra fingers or toes.
+Polydactyly (commonly known as sixth finger and extra finger) is a birth defect that results in extra fingers or toes.
 The hands are more commonly involved than the feet.
 Extra fingers may be painful, affect self-esteem, or result in clumsiness.

-It is associated with at least 39 genetic mutations.
+Polydactyly is associated with at least 39 genetic mutations.
 It may either present alone or with other defects.
 Cases may run in families.
 The underlying mechanism involves an error in limb bud formation during early development.
 Diagnosis may occur before birth via prenatal ultrasound as early as nine weeks.
 X-rays may be useful after a child is a year old.
 The opposite is oligodactyly (fewer fingers or toes).

 Treatment varies from removal by cautery to more involved surgery.
 While putting a tight band around the base has been carried out, this is not typically recommended.
 If surgery is required, this is often done around two years of age.
 Occasionally multiple surgeries are required.

 Polydactyly is present in about 4 to 12 per 10,000 newborns.
 It is the most common defect of the hands and feet.
-In the United States, Black people are more commonly affected than White people.
+In the United States, Black people are more commonly affected than white people.
 The term is from Greek πολύς (polys) 'many' and δάκτυλος (daktylos) 'finger'.

 Signs and symptoms

 In humans/animals this condition can present itself on one or both hands or feet.
 The extra digit is usually a small piece of soft tissue that can be removed.
 Occasionally it contains bone without joints; rarely it may be a complete functioning digit.
 The extra digit is most common on the ulnar (little finger) side of the hand, less common on the radial (thumb) side, and very rarely within the middle three digits.
 These are respectively known as postaxial (little finger), preaxial (thumb), and central (ring, middle, index fingers) polydactyly.
 The extra digit is most commonly an abnormal fork in an existing digit, or it may rarely originate at the wrist as a normal digit does.

 Polydactyly can be divided into three major types, which are discussed below, which depend on the location of the additional digit.

 In 2019 it was found that in cases of polydactyly with a fully functional additional digit, muscles to control the extra digit may be duplicated, resulting in increased motor control that allows the patient to carry out certain tasks with one hand that would normally require two.

-Male with unilateral preaxial polydactyly affecting the left thumb.
+Example of unilateral preaxial polydactyly affecting the left thumb.
 The supernumerary digit had normal sensation but no joint and hence could not move independently.

 Type 1 ulnar polydactyly.
 An extra digit is attached by skin and nerves.